vercel/modelfusion/docs/integration/model-provider/mistral.md

 #### Instruction prompt

-[MistralPrompt.instruction()](/api/namespaces/MistralPrompt) lets you use [text instruction prompts](/api/interfaces/TextInstructionPrompt) with Mistral text generation models.
+[MistralPrompt.instruction()](/api/namespaces/MistralPrompt) lets you use [instruction prompts](/api/interfaces/InstructionPrompt) with Mistral text generation models.
 It is available as a shorthand method:

 ```ts
 const textStream = await streamText(